odwiuor/2024-4216COMP-Group/README.md

 #Converted the columns data types to the respective data types in the CSV file
 #For the running of the script you should first ensure installation of Python pip install
 #Install the dependencies for Pandas, matplotlib, and Seaborn
+#The script is well documented and steps outlined in comments!!